 Blue Mountain Lake is located in the American Burying Beetle (ABB) Area of Impact (AOI) in Arkansas, which is where the endangered ABB may occur.
 Presence/absence surveys for ABB were conducted on Blue Mountain on a project-by-project basis prior to 2016.
 In 2016, USACE conducted a comprehensive ABB survey in conjunction with preliminary development of an ABB Conservation Plan for operations in the Little Rock District.
 In November 2018 the Little Rock District's ABB Conservation Plan was submitted and accepted by USFWS as part of the reasonable and prudent measures outlined in the July 12, 2016, programmatic biological opinion (PBO).
-The conservation Area.
-The District's ABB Conservation Area is located at Blue Mountain Lake due to a lack of contiguous, suitable acreage on the upper McClellan-Kerr
+The conservation Plan called for the establishment, management, and biennial surveying of an ABB Conservation Area.
+The District's ABB Conservation Area is located at Blue

-Arkansas River Project (Lake Dardanelle and Ozark Lake), which is the only other USACE Little Rock District Project that is located in the ABB range.
+Mountain Lake due to a lack of contiguous, suitable acreage on the upper McClellan-Kerr Arkansas River Project (Lake Dardanelle and Ozark Lake), which is the only other USACE Little Rock District Project that is located in the ABB range.
 The 1,546 acres Conservation Area was chosen based on habitat conditions, management feasibility, and long term project planning.
 Habitat consideration included those correlated to ABB occurrence and abundance, including the presence of wetlands and open water, soil type, land cover, and vegetation.